 - Game Seven scoring is hard to come by.
-Teams are afraid to make mistakes and play safe, defensive-minded hockey.
+Teams are afraid to make mistakes, so they tend to play safe, defensive-minded hockey.
 These players know that one mistake could cost them their season in a win-or-go-home game.
-Unders in Game Sevens hit at a very high rate.
+Unders in Game Sevens hit at a high rate.

-The Los Angeles Kings won the Stanley Cup as an No. 8 in 2012.
+The Los Angeles Kings won the Stanley Cup as a No. 8 in 2012.
 They barely qualified and were the last team in the Western Conference playoff field.

 In the Conference Final, Los Angeles made quick work of the Phoenix Coyotes, eliminating them in five games.
 In the Stanley Cup Final, Los Angeles beat the New Jersey Devils in six games.

-- 1994 Stanley Cup Final Game Seven: After Mark Messier guaranteed and delivered victory in Game Six, it all came down to Game Seven.
+- 1994 Stanley Cup Final Game Seven: After Mark Messier guaranteed and delivered victory in Game Six of the Eastern Conference Finals, it once again came down to Game Seven in the Stanley Cup Final against the Vancouver Canucks.
 Brian Leetch, Messier, and Adam Graves all scored and the Rangers broke a 54-year drought.

-- 1994 Eastern Conference Final Game Seven: Stephane Matteau scored late in double overtime to send the Rangers to the Stanley Cup Finals.
+- 1994 Eastern Conference Final Game Seven: Stephane Matteau scored late in double overtime to send the Rangers to the Stanley Cup Final.
 What happened in the Final makes this moment even bigger.